 You can find pipefishes, razorfish, frogfishes, sea horses, cuttlefish, wasp fishes, seahorses, snake eels, sea moths, dragonettes, flounders, snappers, crabs, turtles, groupers, tall garden eels, shrimps, mimic octopi, various anemone fish, white tip sharks, dog tooth tuna, nudibranchs, and flasher wrasses.

 Dauin is usually the jump-off area to get to Apo Island best known for diver friendly sea turtles and a huge school of jacks.
 After your diving experience, make sure to add other Dumaguete tours to your itinerary as well.

-Joining a Balicasag Island tour is fun as it's found southwest off of Panglao Island in Bohol.
+Balicasag Island diving is a must when in Panglao Island in Bohol.
 You will have to arrange boats from Panglao Island to get you to Balicasag Island whether you want to simply visit its beach or go scuba diving.

 Balicasag Island, a marine sanctuary, is approximately 600 meters in diameter.
 There are five beautiful dive sites around it, including the Balicasag Marine Sanctuary that highlights a 200-meter drop-off.